mortezakowkabi/jcb-persian-documentation/031-Automatic-import-of-custom-code-during-compilation-in-JCB.md

 The **Custom Code** feature in Joomla Component Builder (JCB) is a powerful addition that allows developers to seamlessly integrate their manually written code into the component workflow.
 This feature works alongside the **Dynamic Get** system and ensures that any custom modifications added to compiled components are automatically tracked, stored, and re-applied on subsequent compilations.

-You will rarely need to edit these custom code entries directly in JCB’s UI.
+You will rarely need to edit these custom code entries directly in JCB's UI.
 Instead, most editing happens inside your preferred **code editor** (e.g., VS Code, PHPStorm, Sublime Text).

 ---